vbablue/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
-## Loading and preprocessing the data
+This is the R Markdown document which describes the process of loading, pre-processing and visualizing the quantified self data for a 2 month period of a subject.
+Load the libraries (dplyr & ggplot)

 ```r
 library(dplyr)